A Peas Offering For The Dairy Aisle: Can This Milk Alternative Rival The Real Deal?

 "Depending on the study, anywhere from 20 to 40 percent of carbon emissions globally come from the food system — and a quarter of all food emissions come from the dairy industry," says Renninger, an MIT-educated biochemical engineer.
 "If we could make a change here, we could have a massive impact."

 Ripple's lineup of pea-based milks was the first of its kind when it hit the market in 2015.
-They milks are now available at 10,000 stores nationwide, including Kroger, Target and Whole Foods Market.
+The milks are now available at 10,000 stores nationwide, including Kroger, Target and Whole Foods Market.
 The plant-based beverages boast 8 grams of protein per cup — the same as a cup of cow's milk — compared with 1 gram of protein in a cup of almond milk.
 Ripple's original milk also has half the sugar and twice as much calcium as a cup of 2-percent cow's milk.

 The pea's nutritional punch has other dairy-alternative brands adding it to their recipes.
 WhiteWave Food's Silk brand launched a "protein nutmilk" in late 2016 that leans on peas for 10 grams of protein per serving while leaving other nuts in the mix.
 And Bolthouse Farms, owned by Campbell Soup Company, launched its own "plant protein milk" made from peas last year.